pdjr-archive/pdjr-skplugin-tank-monitor/README.md

 4. Use the "labels" property to add a visual alert when the waste discharge pump is running (line 008).

-5. Log tank readings to a time-series database (line 006) located in the specified folder (line 009).
+5. Log tank readings to a time-series database (line 017).

+6. I use a rrdcached(1) which placed tankmonitor.rrd in the specified folder (line 018).

-6. Connect to a cacheing daemon litsening on the specified Unix domain socket (line 010).
+7. Connect to a cacheing daemon litsening on the specified Unix domain socket (line 019).

 ```
 001:     {